 |7.||Cooperate with other cooperatives by sharing experience, information, time and patronage and/or holding memberships in local, regional and national cooperative organizations.|

 To assist Owners with their connection to food we strive to provide numerous ways to gain access to knowledge about food, from politics to preparation.
 Each month we publish informative articles in the Reader, our monthly newsletter, written by our knowledgeable staff.
-[Something about the range of article topics and information provided].
 Throughout the year we offer many classes that are taught by local purveyors or growers.
 They are almost always held in our Community Room at either location and can be signed up for through our Customer Service desk.
 Scheduling a store tour with can provide insight into how the products we sell are cared for and might introduce an item that you never knew we had.
-Store tours can be scheduled throughout the year or join us for one of our seasonal farm tours [should farm tours be mentioned here and does it need its own explanation].
+Store tours can be scheduled throughout the year or join us for one of our seasonal farm tours.

 There are also ways to connect to us with little or no effort.
 Following us on Twitter or Facebook for posts about events or recent publications can be handy.
 Or subscribe to one of our email lists to receive updates or action alerts from the world of food politics.